helloextend/e2e-challenge/README.md

 -   Find the world's second tallest building and using a custom function, verify that the feet and meter height of the building is correctly converted

--   Sort the table descending by year and verify the first result is the Empire State Building
+-   Sort the table ascending by year and verify the first result is the Empire State Building

 -   Navigate to the Empire State building's page and verify that the url is correct